renalreg/ukrdc-fastapi/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at joel.collins@renalregistry.nhs.uk, or the head of systems at tim.whitlock@renalregistry.nhs.uk.
+Report security bugs by emailing rrsystems@ukkidney.org.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling